-We really bang this drum a lot at Casual but the originals are often the best: tailor your content to your audience.
+We really bang this drum a lot at Casual but the originals are often the best: tailor your marketing video content to your audience.
 Do the work to understand who they are, what they find interesting and what some of their cultural references are.
 This will help you to create content that resonates with them and which they're more likely to share.

 You can learn more about identifying your audience in this blog here.

-Old Spice were particularly effective in nailing their audience targeting with with their 2010 'Man your man could smell like' ad - featuring the rather dishy Isiah Mustafa.
+Old Spice were particularly effective in nailing their audience targeting with their 2010 'Man your man could smell like' ad - featuring the rather dishy Isiah Mustafa.
 They realised that the majority of mens toiletries are bought by their partners.
 Armed with this, Mustafa's good looks and good amount of irreverent humour, they produced this hugely popular ad: